 My dad still sends her a Christmas card every year.
 After graduating college, I walked into the elementary school, and she recognized me immediately.
 She hugged me tightly.

-When I learned how to read and write, I excelled quickly.
-I finally understood why my dad, mom, and sister were always reading for fun.
+When I finally learned how to read and write, I excelled quickly.
+I soon understood why my dad, mom, and sister were always reading for fun.
 Soon, I was begging my mom to give me money for every book fair.
 I spent hours looking at the catalog to carefully choose what books I would buy—my favorites were the Magic Treehouse books.
 My mom would always bring me to the library, and I would pick out a stack of books, always finishing them all before the return date.

 My fourth grade teacher, Mrs. Falk, was a published author.
 One time, she stood in front of our entire grade and flipped through a large three-ring binder.
 The pages were laminated rejection letters from publishers rejecting her novel.